aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/wan-preview.md

 3. On the AutoVPN Route Reflectors and Pathfinders, a listen range statement is used for BGP to allow for point number 1.
 4. The default VRF is being configured by default on all WAN devices with a `vni_id` of 1.
 To override this, it is necessary to configure the `default` VRF in a tenant in `network_services`.
 5. When configuring HA on a site, the path-group ID `65535` is reserved for the path-group called `LAN_HA`.
+6. The policies definition works as follow:
+    - The policies are defined under `wan_virtual_topologies.policies`.
+For AutoVPN mode, the policies are configured under `router path-selection`, for CV Pathfinder, they are configured under `router adaptive-virtual-topology`.
+    - A policy is composed of a list of `application_virtual_topologies` and one `default_virtual_topology`.
+    - The `application_virtual_topologies` entries and the `default_virtual_topology` key are used to create the policy match statement, the AVT profile (when `wan_mode` is CV Pathfinder) and the load balancing policy.
+    - The `default_virtual_topology` is used as the default match in the policy.
+To prevent configuring it, the `drop_unmatched` boolean must be set to `true` otherwise, at least one `path-group` must be configured or AVD will raise an error.
+    - Policies are assigned to VRFs using the list `wan_virtual_topologies.vrfs`.
+A policy can be reused in multiple VRFs.
+    - AVD requires that a policy is assigned for the `default` VRF policy.
+An extra match statement is injected in the policy to match the traffic towards the Pathfinders or AutoVPN RRs, the name of the application-profile is hardcoded as `CONTROL-PLANE-APPLICATION-PROFILE`.
+A special policy is created by appending `-WITH-CP` at the end of the targetted policy name.

 ## Known limitations